Social Media Guide

 If you get social on behalf of the school, get to know the school's and the university's social media policies.

-New resources with WashU Medicine branding are being developed.
-Check back for ongoing updates.
-Items for broad distribution should be discussed with the Brand & Marketing team to find the most effective interim solution.
+Items for broad distribution should be discussed with the Brand & Marketing team to find the most effective solution.
+Check back for ongoing updates

 Visit the Resources page »